 Music Practice Space & Rehearsal/Audition Space

-There are two facilities that provide music practice spaces: the Shorin Music Performance Center (located on the sixth floor of the Kimmel Center) and the GC Music Practice Rooms (located on the C level of the Global Center).
-In addition, the Kimmel Center allows eligible students to book space on the eighth and ninth floors of the Kimmel Center for rehearsals and auditions.
+There are two facilities that provide music practice spaces: the Shorin Music Performance Center (located on the sixth floor of the Kimmel Center) and the GC Music Practice Rooms (located on the Concourse level of the Global Center).
+In addition, the Kimmel Center allows eligible students to book space on the fourth and ninth floors of the Kimmel Center for rehearsals and auditions.

 - Students must be matriculated in a degree program in one of the schools at NYU.

 Students must book space in the Kimmel Center and the Global Center through the KimmelOneStop online reservation system.